Article Reviewed by a licensed insurance professional: Sam Meenasian (CA dept of insurance license #0F75955).

 When Will You Need to Add a Loss Payee?

-Loss payees will be added when you rent property.
-They will also be added when you finance, lease, or buy a vehicle.
-Any contract with a lender involved will require one.
+They would also be added when you finance, lease, or buy a vehicle.
+Purchase or refinance a property.
+Any contract with a lender involved would require one.

 Many people actually forget to provide these documents when they are engaging in these kinds of business relationships, and this can lead to major confusion and trouble down the road.

-How Can I Add a Loss Payee to my Policy?
+How Can I Add a Loss Payee or Mortgagee to my Policy?

-When the process of adding a loss payee is completed, you will be sent a new certificate of insurance to provide to your business partners and the loss payee that was added to the policy.
-This should only take a few hours in most cases.
+When the process of adding a loss payee or mortgagee is completed, you will be sent a new certificate of insurance to provide to your business partners and the loss payee or mortgagee that was added to the policy.
+A certificate could be created the same day, but timing varies by carrier/agency workflow and whether or not an underwriting review is required.

 Make sure that you get the name and address of the loss payee right.
 When it comes time to file a claim for damages of any kind, if this information is wrong, it can cause slowdowns and frustrations.